Current project status

-We also examined the current “enhanced sentencing” regime applicable to cases where hostility is established, as this already applies to all five characteristics and involves similar elements to the aggravated offences.
+We also examined the current “enhanced sentencing” regime applicable to cases where hostility is established.
+This already applies to all five characteristics and involves similar elements to the aggravated offences.

 - New guidance from the Sentencing Council on the sentencing approach in hate crime cases.

-- Every time enhanced sentencing is applied, this should be recorded on the offender’s criminal record in the Police National Computer (PNC) so that the record will show the offence was aggravated by hostility, just as it would show a conviction for an aggravated offence.
+- That every time enhanced sentencing is applied, it should be recorded on the offender’s criminal record in the Police National Computer (PNC).

-- If our recommendation for a wider review is not supported by Government, we recommend in the alternative that the aggravated offences be extended to disability, sexual orientation and transgender identity.
+- If our recommendation for a wider review is not supported by Government, we recommend that the aggravated offences be extended to disability, sexual orientation and transgender identity.